sparkflows/sparkflows-docs/docs/user-guide/web-app/integrating-with-databricks-notebook.rst

 Conclusion
 ---------------------

-This way we can use Analytical Apps to interface our Databricks Notebook with a user-friendly interface to business and other project stakeholders.
+This way we can use analytical apps to interface our Databricks Notebook with a user-friendly interface to business and other project stakeholders.

 DataBricks NoteBook Code Example
 +++++++++++